T-60 tank: Further development

 The shortcomings of the 20 mm autocannon used on the T-60 were apparent, thus attempts were made in 1942 to re-arm the tank with the 37 mm ZIS-19 cannon, but were abandoned due to the Soviet Union's shortage of 37 mm ammunition.
 Due to this a new project was started to house the standard 45mm tank gun on a modified turret.
 That became possible, and a new turret was designed and tested successfully in the summer of 1942.
 The new turret had the gun moved to its right side to make more room for the crew member and a coaxial machine gun was added.
 Eventually, improvement of the T-60 resulted in the creation of the T-70, an up-armoured and up-gunned version of the tank with the chassis lengthened to fit the new two-engine powerplant.

 The Stavka accepted the T-70 as the new standard light tank for the Red Army, and eventually it became the second-most produced tank in the Red Army after the T-34, which replaced it in the tank regiments in November 1943.
 The T-70 remained in use for reconnaissance or towing artillery, and its chassis became the basis for the most widely-produced light self-propelled gun of the war, the SU-76, as well as light self-propelled anti-aircraft guns, the T-90 and the ZSU-37.

 Thus, the history of the T-60 and the vehicles developed from it largely mirrored the fate of the most comparable German tank of the war, the PzKpfw II.

 Gliding tank

 One T-60 was converted into a glider in 1942 and was designed to be towed by a Petlyakov Pe-8 or Tupolev TB-3 bomber and was to be used to provide partisan forces with light armour.
 The tank was lightened for air use by removing armament, ammunition, headlights and leaving a very limited amount of fuel.
 Even with the modifications the TB-3 bomber had to ditch the glider due to the T-60's poor aerodynamics during its only flight to avoid crashing.
 The T-60 landed on a field near the aerodrome and after dropping the glider wings and tail returned to its base.
-Due to lack of sufficiently powerful aircraft to tow it the project was canceled and never resumed.
+Due to lack of sufficiently powerful aircraft to tow it the project was cancelled and never resumed.